What REALLY Happens if You Don't File Your Taxes

 Penalties for failing to pay your taxes on time are actually lower than for filing late.
 For each month past the payment date you will be assessed 0.5% of your total tax bill as a penalty.
 This fee also maxes out at 25% of your tax bill.
 However, interest still accrues on the unpaid taxes over and above the penalty for failing to pay on time.

 Interest begins to accrue on unpaid taxes one day after the bill was due.
 Interest compounds daily until the bill is paid in full.
 The rate charged is the Federal short-term interest rate plus 3%.
-Be aware the Federal short-term rate is set every three months; currently the interest rate is 5% (short-term rates are 2% plus the mandatory 3%).
+Be aware the Federal short-term rate is set every three months; currently the interest rate is 3.7%.
 If the short-term rate goes up before you pay in full, your interest rate goes up, too.

 You can reduce the penalty and interest by paying as much as possible on time.
-The less you owe, the less you will have to pay extra.
+The less you owe, the less extra you will have to pay.

 If you fail to file as well as fail to pay on time, the failure-to-pay penalty is waived and you only pay for failing to file.